3 cases of asymptomatic infection of the new coronavirus were found among the close contacts in Changsha-breakinglatest.news-Breaking Latest News

 3 cases of asymptomatic infection of the new coronavirus were found among the close contacts in Changsha

-Infected 1:Deng Moumou, female, 33 years old, returned from Fenghuang County on October 5.
-On October 8, he received a notification from a foreign city as a close contact of a locally confirmed case.
-On October 9, the nucleic acid test was positive, and he was diagnosed as an asymptomatic infection.
+Infected 1:Li Moumou, female, 57 years old, lives in Building 4, Chaozhilian Community, Qingyuan Street, Tianxin District.
+She is a close contact of She Moumou, who reported the infection on October 9, and was transferred to isolation as a high-risk group on October 8.
+Hotel centralized isolation.
+On October 9, he was initially screened positive in the routine nucleic acid test in centralized isolation, and was confirmed to be positive after review, and was diagnosed as an asymptomatic infection.
 At present, the infected person has been transferred to a designated hospital in a closed loop.

 After preliminary investigation, the main activity trajectories of infected persons are as follows: